ShuweiLeung/Style-Transfer/README.md

 # Neural Style Transfer
 ## Dataset
-We download serveral images as content ans style back plate.
+We download several images as content and style back plate.
 All these images are used in **[Gaty' paper](https://arxiv.org/pdf/1508.06576.pdf)** so that we can implement the style transfer effect as more as possible.
 More style images can be download from WikiArt(https://www.wikiart.org/en/vincent-van-gogh)

 ## Result
-All corresponding results is saved in 'styleTransfer/images/result' Each result image is named by its style and content followed by its correspoding iteration times.
+All corresponding results is saved in 'styleTransfer/images/result' Each result image is named by its style and content followed by its corresponding iteration times.

 ## Demo
 Please visit the demo website to see more results!